Lifestyle

 No weekend in D.C. is complete without a trip to Capitol Hill to visit the vibrant Eastern Market.
 This family-friendly area is a hub of activity, especially on Saturday and Sunday, drawing visitors to its farmers market, flea market, and food halls.
 You can enjoy live music, fresh produce, and beautiful homemade arts and crafts, all in one convenient location!

-• The variety of iconic restaurants
+• The Variety of Iconic Restaurants

 Providing a robust and diverse food scene, D.C. is every foodie’s dream.
 The District boasts 23 Michelin Star restaurants and over 100 more restaurants on the Michelin Guide.
 Some of the most iconic D.C. dishes include oysters, pupusas, half-smoke, and Korean fried chicken.
 Although you can’t go wrong with most D.C. restaurants, some popular eateries you should check out are French cuisine at Le Diplomate, Balkan brunch at Ambar, Caribbean street food at Cane, Mid-Atlantic dishes at The Dabney, and American tavern food at Old Ebbitt Grill.